 If you have email accounts hosted through Gmail, you will need to use SMTP settings in ISN to prevent your emails from bouncing and to ensure they are received by your clients and agents.

-Please Note: If you use G Suite for your website domain's email, you'll want to use SPF settings, not SMTP.
+Please Note: If you use Google Workspace (formerly G Suite) for your website domain's email, you'll want to use SPF settings, not SMTP.

 To add your SMTP settings you will need to know the following: